Matt-Hulme/classnames-organizer-ts/README.md

 # Classnames Organizer

-This is a Visual Studio Code extension that helps you organize your classnames.
+This is a Visual Studio Code extension that helps you organize your classnames alphabetically.

 ## Features